Working with structural dissociation can be critical in the treatment of severe or prolonged trauma . . .

 If you’d like to print a copy, you can use one of these links:

-In the session, we’ll look at how dissociation plays out in the brain and nervous system, and how you can overcome some of the challenges of working with dissociation.
+The experts look at how dissociation plays out in the brain and nervous system, and how you can overcome some of the challenges of working with dissociation.

 You’ll hear from Bessel van der Kolk, MD; Peter Levine, PhD; Pat Ogden, PhD; Stephen Porges, PhD; Janina Fisher, PhD; and other leaders in the field.